The telc B2 consists of a written and an oral examination.

 20-minute preparation time

-This examination is available in digital, hybrid, and paper-based formats.
+This examination is available in hybrid and paper-based formats.
 It can be taken as a partial examination.

 In the mock examination, you'll find further important details about the examination, including a complete examination with an answer key to prepare at home or in class.
 It also provides you with all important information about the examination procedure and how the written and oral performances are assessed.